Uriel-Lorelei/answer/README.md

 > yay -S librewolf-bin

 To change the wallpaper, you can do: 'SUPER + SHIFT + right arrow key' which randomly changes the wallpaper and you can do 'SUPER + R' to reload waybar.

+In order to change to dark-mode, you can open nwg-look to change to theme downloaded from Graphite-gtk-theme.